Dual Diagnosis Treatment Fairmont, WV

 Chestnut Ridge Center Wvu Hospitals Inc - 18.1 miles from Fairmont, WV

-Chestnut Ridge Center Wvu Hospitals Inc is a dual-diagnosis treatment center in Morgantown, WV that offers treatment for substance use and mental health disorders that include dependent personality disorder as well as avoidant personality disorder.
+Chestnut Ridge Center Wvu Hospitals Inc is a dual diagnosis treatment center in Morgantown, WV that provides treatment for drug and alcohol addiction and mental health disorders that include OCD as well as schizophrenia.

 Address: 930 Chestnut Ridge Road, Morgantown, WV 26505 in Monongalia County